martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 an unexpired aliased version, even if in its most recent connection it did not receive the transport parameter.

-Clients MAY remember the value in this transport parameter for future connections.
+Clients MAY remember the values in this transport parameter for future connections.
 Servers MUST either store the contents of the transport parameter, or preserve the state to compute the full contents based on what the client provides.